West Hotel Sydney Review: Curio Collection by Hilton

 This works fine for weekend bags but becomes frustrating with large cases – you’ll essentially live out of your suitcase rather than properly unpacking.

-Being on level 7 delivers on the promise of quiet.
-There is no street noise on a Friday night, no corridor chatter, and the air-con runs whisper-quiet.
-The room arrived spotless, with quality Mr Smith eco-friendly amenities in the bathroom and a plush bathrobe waiting.
+Level 7 was quiet — no street noise on a Friday night, no corridor chatter, and the air-con ran without a sound.
+The room was spotless, with a plush bathrobe waiting.

 The Bathroom